Tombow Irojiten Colored Pencils

 Packaging and Presentation – 4.5/5

 These pencils come in an attractive case with grooved channels for each pencil.
-Depending on which set you get, the exterior of the case will have a different color tone to it which helps easily identify them and also makes them almost appear like a set of books.
+Depending on which set you go with, the exterior of the case will have a different color tone to it which helps easily identify them and also makes them almost appear like a set of books.
 The pencils themselves are very attractive.
 They have a white exterior with a colored base for identification purposes (although as mentioned earlier the color doesn’t exactly match what comes out on the paper).
 There is also the necessary information stamped on the side of the pencil in silver ink.

 Cost – 2.5/5